Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Logic-Based Benders Decomposition

 The subproblem consists of finding a feasible solution to the RCPSP problem associated with the solution provided by the master problem.
-Since the $\{x_{ji}\}_{j \in \mathcal{J}, i \in \mathcal{I}}$ are fixed integers in the subproblem, they impose the starting time of the energy-intensive tasks in the RCPSP.
-They shall be considered as parameters in the subproblem, denoted as $\{\hat{x}_{ji}\}_{j \in \mathcal{J}, i \in \mathcal{I}}$.
-Since it was reported by \cite{HEINZ2025} that the constraint programming paradigm is highly efficient in finding solutions to RCPSPs, we will employ this approach to solve the subproblem.
+Since $\mathcal{X}$ are fixed integers in the subproblem, they impose the starting time of the energy-intensive tasks in the RCPSP.
+They shall be considered as parameters in the subproblem, denoted as $\hat{\mathcal{X}} = \{\hat{x}_{jt}\}_{j \in \mathcal{J}, t \in \mathcal{I}}$.
+The subproblem also needs to schedule all tasks before the time horizon.
+Given the findings of \cite{HEINZ2025}, which show that the constraint programming paradigm is highly effective in solving RCPSPs under a constraint time horizon, we adopt this methodology to address the subproblem.
 The proposed CP model is the following:

-As in the monolithic CP described in Section~\ref{sec:constraint_programming}, constraints~\eqref{eq:cp-capacity} ensure that the capacities of each resource are not exceeded.
-Constraints~\eqref{eq:cp-precedences} model the precedence constraints.
-Constraints~\eqref{eq:cp-horizon} prevent the tasks from being scheduled after the end of the schedule horizon, while constraints~\eqref{eq:cp-fixed-ee} impose that the energy-intensive tasks start at the same time as in the master solution.

-Additionally, instead of just finding a feasible solution, we can search for the RCPSP schedule that minimizes the makespan of the solution (indeed, the makespan of the RCPSP problem is the makespan of our problem in general), i.e.: